nikhil0597/nikhil0597.github.io/_publications/2015-10-01-paper-title-number-3.md

 collection: publications
 category: manuscripts
 permalink: /publication/2015-10-01-paper-title-number-3
-excerpt: 'We propose a Nessyahu-Tadmor-type second-order central scheme for a class of scalar conservation laws with discontinuous flux and present its convergence analysis. '
+excerpt: 'Entropy convergence analysis of second-order MUSCL-type scheme for conservation laws with discontinuous flux has remained open.
+We propose a single-stage Nessyahu-Tadmor central scheme and provide a rigorous convergence analysis of this scheme to the entropy solution of the problem.'
 date: 2025-01-10
 slidesurl: ''
 paperurl: 'https://arxiv.org/abs/2501.04620'